instana/openapi/spec/descriptions/replaceAllManualServiceConfigs.md

 Replace all manual service configurations.

-**This is an experimental endpoint to workaround the service mapping issue.**
+**This is an experimental endpoint to workaround service mapping issues.**

 ### Mandatory Parameters: